 What is microdosing and what, if anything, can it do for you?

-Simply put, microdosing is taking about one-tenth of the usual dose of the psychedelic drugs LSD or psilocybe (aka “magic”) mushrooms typically needed to achieve a “tripping” effect.
+Simply put, microdosing involves taking about one-tenth of the usual dose of the psychedelic drugs LSD or psilocybe (aka “magic”) mushrooms typically needed to achieve a “tripping” effect.

-In recent years, microdosing has become increasingly popular, especially among entrepreneurs and techies in Silicon Valley.
-Users of these low doses credit them with many positive changes, including easing anxiety, increasing creativity and improving both work performance and relationships.
-Whether this really happens or is all in the mind of the beholder has not yet been definitively answered by clinical trials testing the effects of microdoses against placebos, but preliminary research is positive, and more studies are underway.
+Microdosing has become increasingly popular in recent years, especially among entrepreneurs and tech workers in Silicon Valley.
+Proponents of these low doses credit them with facilitating many positive changes in their consciousness, including easing anxiety, increasing creativity, and improving both work performance and relationships.
+Whether these effects are measurable or all in the mind of the beholder has still not yet been definitively answered.
+Clinical trials testing the effects of microdoses against placebos are inconclusive, but preliminary research is positive, and more studies are underway.
 At the moment, most of what we know comes from the self-reports of people who microdose regularly.

-Another study, from the Netherlands, also published in August 2018, concluded that microdoses of psilocybin don’t affect abstract reasoning or the ability to solve problems and think rationally.
+Another study, this one from the Netherlands and published in August 2018, concluded that microdoses of psilocybin don’t affect abstract reasoning or the ability to solve problems and think rationally.
 But it did show improvements in the types of thinking regarded as the underpinnings of creativity, including mental flexibility and the ability to focus on abstract concepts in order to find answers to specific problems.
-However, because this study had no control group, there is no way to know if the improvements resulted from the activity of psilocybin or the subjects’ expectations.
+However, because this study had no control group, it’s possible that the improvements measured were due in part to the subjects’ expectations and not just the effect of the drug.